How scams work with links and payment buttons

 The client receives and clicks on the link that he received from the seller and an interaction from the payment company is displayed that leaves him fill in the fields of the card, expiration and security code.
 Basically fulfilling the role of what was the traditional POSNET that was at the local counter.
 Once the transaction is approved, the seller receives the “approved” and he sends the merchandise.

 So far it seems like a fairy tale, but not all transactions end well.
-The massification of electronic media and the little investment in education about these products, added to an advertisement that highlights questionable values on the part of the banks, cause damage to new sellers that add to the ecosystem.
+The massification of electronic media and the little investment in education regarding these products, added to an advertisement that highlights questionable values on the part of the banks, cause damage to new sellers that add to the ecosystem.

 Even if the payment processor deposited the money in the seller’s bank account as a result of having approved a transaction, this can withdraw the money without asking any permission leaving the bank account in overdraft.
 That is, anyone with a credit card (even a stolen one) can make this purchase.
 And then the real owner may be unaware of the purchase if it was a scam.
 That is to make a chargeback.